angular/angular/adev/src/content/guide/forms/overview.md

     end
 ```

-Note: `NgModel` triggers a second change detection to avoid `ExpressionChangedAfterItHasBeenChecked` errors, because the value change originates in an input binding.
+NOTE: `NgModel` triggers a second change detection to avoid `ExpressionChangedAfterItHasBeenChecked` errors, because the value change originates in an input binding.

 ### Mutability of the data model